Community-Driven Climate Resilience Planning: A Framework (2017)

 - Interventions to keep public planning processes “on track.”

-Case studies in the guide describe resilience efforts in New York City and Buffalo, NY; Richmond, CA; San Francisco, CA; Minneapolis, MN; and the Gulf Coast.
+Case studies in the guide describe resilience efforts in New York City and Buffalo, New York; Richmond and San Francisco, California; Minneapolis, Minnesota; and the Gulf Coast.

 Publication Date: May 2017